 New Hydro Test Protocols for Pipelines

-It is defined in current federal standards on minimum pipeline safety are not integrity management crack tests, as has been demonstrated in many recent cracks in duct cracking.
+It is defined in current federal standards that minimum pipeline safety is not integrity management crack tests, as has been demonstrated in many recent cracks in duct cracking.
 Inside pipeline evaluations using the hydro test, hydrocarbon products are moved from the section or sections being tested and replaced with water to minimize the risk of test failure and environmental damage resulting from leaks or breakage.

-Studies have demonstrated its acceptability piping for extended service after an appropriate peak hydrostatic pressure test.
+Studies have demonstrated the acceptability of piping for extended service after an appropriate peak hydrostatic pressure test.
 Some factors would accelerate the growth of cracks, such as corrosion or aggressive pressure cycles.
 Hydro test pressure should also define the minimum and maximum pressure range on a parameter used for fracture mechanics evaluation—test pressures as a percentage of the specified minimum yield stress.
-The hydro test is considered to be one of the tests for condition monitoring services.
+The hydro test is considered one of the tests for condition monitoring services.

 Problems for hydro testing in deep waters

 The hydro test is one of the quality control measures and condition monitoring services used to protect the installed piping systems during condition monitoring services.
 The individual components of the pipeline for the planned benefits are an integral part of the design process.